goforryan/expedition33freeaimshot/README.md

 <h2>Assumptions</h2>
 <ul>
-  <li>Targeting one enemy that doesn't die before you finish your turn.
+  <li>Targets one enemy that doesn't die before you finish your turn.
 If you could target 2 enemies and kill one, Dead Energy would come into play.</li>
-  <li>Target does not break during this turn.
+  <li>Enemy does not break during this turn.
 If a tareget breaks it is possible to trigger Energising Break and Energising Stun.
 However, modeling this would require whole builds and specific enemies.</li>
 </ul>

 <h2>📦 Files</h2>